kianxineki/blog/methodological_reductionism.markdown

                      factors
 06:26:24 < substack> it's the same idea as experimental design: you test only a single
                      variable at a time and you keep everything else the same

+If you need to do X, find a library that does X. Don't hunt down a library that happens to do X merely incidentally because now your solution is compounded by a bunch of unrelated features that make your application less flexible and more complex.